 Every dollar you invest is a dollar your student won’t have to repay

-The average student in the Class of 2016 had $37,172 in student loan debt.
+The average student in the Class of 2020 had $32,731 in student loan debt1.
 The monthly payment on that could be $432/month … for ten years.
 That’s money a graduate might not be able to put toward a new home, beginning a business or starting a family.

 Use this calculator while you’re saving for college.

-Over a lifetime, students with a Bachelor’s Degree earn $1 million more than those with a high school degree.
+Over a lifetime, students with a Bachelor’s Degree earn $400,000 more than those with a high school degree.2

 It’s often helpful to encourage friends and family to contribute to education savings.
 Grandparents, aunts and uncles, and friends may all welcome the opportunity to help your student.
 After all, education is the gift that lasts a lifetime.
 Long after toys break or clothes are outgrown, a deposit into an education savings plan will still be appreciated.

-Education Pays 2016.
-Trends in Higher Education Series.
+2 Trends in Higher Education Series.
+Education Pays 2019.
 The Benefits of Higher Education for Individuals and Society.
 Jennifer Ma.
 Matea Pender and Meredith Welch: College Board.